Mrrraou/Luma3DS-Rosalina/README.md

 Commit history for the Luma3DS fork containing Rosalina.

-Originally created by myself (August/September 2016) and developed only by myself until TuxSH joined later ; I then gave the project to TuxSH (January, 13rd -- however, this commit seems to have been slightly modified? doesn't matter much).
+Originally created by myself (August/September 2016) and developed only by myself until TuxSH joined later ; I then gave the project to TuxSH (January, 13th -- however, this commit seems to have been slightly modified? doesn't matter much).

+I do not care about being credited.
+Myself being in the original credits below is just here to show that I have contributed to this project.
+I had asked for TuxSH to remove me from the credits, when giving the project to him, because I didn't want to be linked to it anymore.

+However, due to their recent actions, in April, mostly, I decided to make this public.

 I ended up being kicked of the project during the witch hunt against my boyfriend for reasons I don't know about ; the only way I knew I was kicked was because I had received a GitLab email.